Dear reader of ADxS.org, please excuse the disruption.

 It is also important that it is not about a single therapeutic measure, but that as many therapeutic measures are taken until a satisfactory condition is achieved.

 In all therapy measures, it must be ensured that the therapist is familiar with all ADHD symptoms relevant to treatment.
-Even today, doctors and therapists are often still under the fatal misconception that ADHD is limited to the diagnosis-relevant symptoms of the DSM or ICD.
-Therapists who do not want to accept the original symptoms of ADHD that go beyond DSM / ICD as such should be avoided.
-Otherwise there is a real danger that the affected person will be assigned responsibility for behaviors that actually stem from ADHD itself.
-This can lead to further deterioration for the affected person instead of improvement.
+Even today, doctors and therapists are often still under the fatal misconception that ADHD is limited to the diagnosis-relevant symptoms of DSM or ICD.
+Therapists who do not want to accept the original symptoms of ADHD beyond DSM / ICD as such should be avoided.
+Otherwise, there is a real danger that the person with ADHD will be blamed for behaviors that actually stem from ADHD itself.
+This can cause further deterioration for the person with ADHD instead of improvement.

 Suitable types of therapy can include